beaudryj/beaudryj.github.io/_posts/2016-08-28-azure-profile.md

 BetterCredentials\Get-Credential -Credential $Creds -Store
 ~~~~

-Once Stored, you are now able to run:
+Once Stored, you are now able to run

 ~~~~
 $AzureCreds = BetterCredentials\Get-Credential -username "yourUsername"
 ~~~~

 And this will allow you to easily/quickly pull your credentials from the Windows Credential Manager